As amended 4 Dec 2006

 (C) The Vice President for Financial Affairs may chair a meeting of the Executive Committee for the purposes of making appropriations.

 (1) The procedure for these meetings shall adhere to normal Committee hearing procedures to make appropriations.

-(2) Appropriations up to five-hundred (500) dollars for applications deemed to be in the Summer appropriations period may be made.
+(2) Appropriations up to seven-hundred (700) dollars for applications deemed to be in the Summer appropriations period may be made.

-(3) The total number of appropriations made in this fashion shall not exceed a total of five (5) during this Summer appropriations period.
+(3) The total number of appropriations made in this fashion shall not exceed a total of fifteen (15) during this Summer appropriations period.